Simulation of an anti-lock braking system

 Conclusion:

-In this example, simulation of anti-lock braking system has been demonstrated.
-The comparison of braking distance results with and without ABS showed that braking with ABS is the most effective.
+In this example, the simulation of an anti-blocking system was demonstrated.
+A comparison of the braking distance with and without ABS has shown that braking with ABS is the most effective.